-Before speaking with an insurance adjuster, make sure you have, or have done, the following:
+Before speaking with an insurance adjuster, make sure you have or have done the following:

 - Claim Number: You may have this already, or else your assigned attorney can get it to you.

 - Vehicle Tow: If your vehicle was towed from the scene of the accident, be sure you know where.
-Insurance will companies only pay for 2-3 days of storage fees; make sure you get your vehicle out of storage as soon as possible to avoid incurring any extra fees.
+Insurance companies will only pay for 2-3 days of storage fees; make sure you get your vehicle out of storage as soon as possible to avoid incurring any extra fees.
 NOTE: If your vehicle sits in a tow lot for more than 30 days, it could be sold at auction.

 - Vehicle Photos: Insurance companies may have you submit your photos online.
-If this is the case, make sure to include pictures of the entire vehicle, even if the undamaged parts.
+If this is the case, make sure to include pictures of the entire vehicle, even the undamaged parts.
 It’s always better to have too many pictures than not enough pictures.